huggingface/datasets/docs/README.md

 The first line should be the type of the return, followed by a line return.
 No need to indent further for the elements building the return.

-Here's an example for a single value return:
+Here's an example of a single value return:

 ```
     Returns:
         `List[int]`: A list of integers in the range [0, 1] --- 1 for a special token, 0 for a sequence token.
 ```

-Here's an example for tuple return, comprising several objects:
+Here's an example of tuple return, comprising several objects:

 ```
     Returns: